Employer payment summary (EPS) and P32 payments

 - Bank Transfer

-If you choose this option, you are prompted to specify bank details which HMRC will use to pay you the refund.
+If you choose this option, you’re prompted to enter bank details which HMRC will use to pay you the refund.

 However, you need to contact HMRC yourself to inform them that you want to receive the refund in this way.
-Otherwise they will not use the bank details.
+Otherwise they won’t use the bank details.

 If you also operate Sage One Accounts, a posting reflecting the refund amount is made to Accounts when you complete the submission.